mcfair/Algo/Game/README.md

-### Most of game problems can be solved using the top-down DP approach, which "brute-forcely" simulates every possible state of the game.
+### Most of game problems can be solved by using the top-down DP approach (memoization), which "brute-forcely" simulates every possible state of the game.
+Memoization can reduce the time complexity from O(n!) to O(2^n).